meet our team

 To learn more about her process, check out Kristin’s interview with dramaturg Molly Roy.

 director, contributor.
-Alexis Riley is a graduate student, writer, and artist at The University of Texas at Austin’s Performance as Public Practice Program.
-As a psychiatric survivor and ex-patient, she explores performances made by, for, or about people with mental disabilities.
+Alexis Riley is a graduate student, writer, and artist at The University of Texas at Austin’s Performance as Public Practice Program where she explores performances made by, for, or about people with mental disabilities.
 She lives in east Texas with her one partner, two heating pads, and three plants that she has managed to keep alive for six months (and counting).

 website: patientacts.com, PatientActs [dot] com

 contributor.
 Amelia Riley is a Birmingham based photographer with a BFA in photography from Savannah College of Art and Design.
 Her education ranges in a variety of focuses such as studio, lighting equipment, digital, medium and large format film, inkjet printing, commercial, fine art, and documentary.

 Blending formal technique with creative storytelling, her work highlights the importance of community and the vibrance of the world around us.
 Moving forward with the strong belief that even the most mundane aspect of day-to-day life can hold value, Amelia is constantly finding new ways to explore the connections that exist between ourselves and the places we inhabit.